Ar Nosurge: Reception

 The game was generally well received by critics.
 Critics generally praised the game's story, albeit with the notion that it could be confusing and overwhelming at first.
 Hardcore Gamer praised the game's emphasis on story over common JRPG concepts like grinding, stating that although the story and scope may be overwhelming at first, that "once the stories start to intertwine, and a few startling revelations come to light, the script doesn't seem quite as bonkers.
 Characters you'll grow to love change alongside your own, and a multitude of communicative sources...make it easy to become invested...while it doesn't break the glass ceiling of video game narrative design, it certainly leaves its hand prints across the stretch."
 Similarly, RPGSite said that the Plus version of the game "remains one of the better modern entries in the genre.
-Pleasers will uncover some brilliant character relationships and outstanding music that will remain with you long after the credits have rolled."
+Players will uncover some brilliant character relationships and outstanding music that will remain with you long after the credits have rolled."
 Famitsu gave the game a review score of 32/40.

 The PlayStation 3 version of Ar nosurge sold 27,037 physical retail copies within the first week of release in Japan, placing fifth within the Japanese software sales rankings for that particular week.
 The Vita release of the Plus version sold another 9,240 units at retail in Japan later in the year as well, placing ninth for the week.
 While no exact Western sales figures were released, Sony revealed that Plus was the eighth most downloaded game for the Vita in North America in its release month of July 2015, which encompasses all sales of the title, as it did not receive a physical retail release outside of Japan.